sivalabs/localstack-spring-boot-starter/README.md

 # localstack-spring-boot-starter ![Build](https://github.com/sivalabs/localstack-spring-boot-starter/workflows/Master%20Branch%20CI/badge.svg)

 This is a SpringBoot starter for [LocalStack](https://github.com/localstack/localstack) auto-configuration.
-This starter will spin up *Localstack* docker container using [Testcontainers](https://www.testcontainers.org/) and auto-configure beans such as `AmazonS3`, `AmazonSQSAsync` etc.
+This starter will spin up the *Localstack* docker container using [Testcontainers](https://www.testcontainers.org/) and auto-configure beans such as `AmazonS3`, `AmazonSQSAsync`, etc.

 ## How to use?